 Aramark Tax Strategy

-Year ended 27 September 2019
+Year ended 30 September 2022

-Prepared by: Aramark Tax department
+Prepared by: Aramark Tax Department

-Date: September 2019
+Date: September 2022

 Circulation: Internal and External

-September 2019, specifically:
+September 2022, specifically:

-References to UK taxation are to the taxes and duties set out in paragraph 15(1) of Schedule 19 which includes
+References to UK taxation are to the taxes and duties set out in paragraph 15(1) of Schedule 19 which includes Income

-Income Tax, Corporation Tax, PAYE, NIC, VAT and Stamp Duty Land Tax.
+Tax, Corporation Tax, PAYE, NIC, VAT and Stamp Duty Land Tax.

 The main focus of Aramark’s tax strategy is to ensure that the UK Group remains compliant with the relevant and

-The tax strategy of the UK group is aligned with that of the ultimate parent company of the group, Aramark, a U.S public
+The tax strategy of the UK Group is aligned with that of the ultimate parent company of the group, Aramark, a U.S public

 Further details relating to the tax strategy are provided below;